glouppe/info8002-large-scale-data-systems/lecture9.md

 # Join

-Very simple approach compared to other implementations.
+Straightforward approach compared to other implementations.

 1. Node $n$ initializes it's k-bucket (empty).
 2. A node $n$ connects to an already participating node $j$.